 Guyana has addressed REDD+ revenue sharing in a number of different policies, including the 2009 LCDS, the NFPS and the NFP.
-This said, the LCDS 2030, among its key objectives, sought to optimise Guyana's approach to REDD+ revenue sharing.
+This said, the LCDS 2030, among its key objectives, sought to centralize Guyana's approach to REDD+ revenue sharing.

-Determining how this might be operationalised in practice was advanced through a long period of consultation with stakeholders, including through the national consultation which, and in recognition of the stewardship role over forests and other landscapes that Amerindian and other local communities play, the LCDS 2030 developed two tracks for the distribution of incentives:
+To this end, and in recognition of the stewardship role over forests and other landscapes that Amerindian and other local communities play, the LCDS 2030 sets out two tracks for the distribution of incentives:

-- 1. Community/Village'-led programmes for indigenous peoples and local communities, as set out in Village Sustainability Plans (VSPs).
-Direct payment of 15% of all revenues towards VSPs that are developed by villages and communities themselves, and finalised at Village Meetings where a vote of all adults present takes place to approve both the VSP and engagement with the ART-TREES national-scale benefit sharing mechanism.
+- 1. National Low Carbon Priorities.
+Uncapped investments from the 85% of all revenues for the implementation of development projects in areas of health, education, etc. that benefit Amerindian and other local communities (land titling, protection against climate change, etc.).
+These are set out in the LCDS and the accompanying LCDS Strategy. - 2.
+Community/Village'-led programmes for indigenous peoples and local communities, as set out in Village Sustainability Plans (VSPs).
+Direct payment of 15% of all revenues towards VSPs that are developed by villages and communities themselves.
 The process for developing the VSPs is outlined in the LCDS in alignment with international free, prior and informed consent (FPIC), and should cover the period up to 2025, or longer if the Village chooses.
-The Government provides assistance to villages if this is requested, and several non-governmental organisations have also provided Between August 2022 and January 2023, second level of assistance. consultations with stakeholders were held on the modalities of operationalizing the revenue sharing mechanism, with revenues being transferred directly to village bank accounts after that point (and after the receipt of the first revenues for sale). - 2.
-Mutli-community and National Low Carbon Priorities.
-85% of revenues are focussed on the implementation of development projects in areas of health, education, etc. that benefit Amerindian and other local communities (land titling, protection against climate change, etc.).
-These are set out in the LCDS and the accompanying LCDS Strategy.
-In 2023, money was allocated to one of the biggest
+The Government will provide assistance to villages if this is requested, and it is anticipated that several non-governmental organisations will also be willing to provide assistance.
+Between August 2022 and January 2023, second level of consultations with stakeholders were held on the modalities of operationalizing the revenue sharing mechanism.

-- investments in climate change adaptation projects ever in Guyana, work which is now ongoing and which will benefit communities across Guyana. - 3.
-Through this revenue sharing mechanism, opportunities are created for the 242 Amerindian and other hinterland villages and communities that make up 13% of the country's demographic make-up.
-Given these IPs and LCs unique role in the stewardship of forests and other landscapes, Amerindian and other local level communities have the opportunity to engage with both pathways for REDD+ revenue stemming from ART-TREES.
-The VSP-dedicated revenue stream is shared equally between the villages and communities that have voluntarily opted in to do so regardless of whether their community has forest coverage or not.
+Through this revenue sharing mechanism, Guyana pays homage to the 218 Amerindian and other hinterland villages and communities that make up 13% of the country's demographic make-up.
+Given these IPs and LCs unique role in the stewardship of forests and other landscapes, Amerindian and other local level communities will have the opportunity to engage with both pathways for REDD+ revenue stemming from ART-TREES.
+The VSP-dedicated revenue stream will be shared among the villages and communities that have voluntarily opted in to do so - regardless of whether their community has forest coverage or not.
 There is no deadline for opting in.

 With regards to the VSPs themselves, there is no specific requirements on their format and content, although the LCDS encourages Villages to run workshops and consultations internally to identify priorities, determine action plans and make decisions on their vision statement as a community and priority areas to deliver on this vision, such as on community infrastructure, livelihood opportunities or education.
-These VSPs can address all sustainable development matters at the village level.
+These VSPs do not need to necessarily address REDD+ related issues.